Computer Aided Design (CAD)

 In my sophomore year of high school in order to bolster my engineering capabilities I decided to self-learn CAD so that I could more easily design and work on engineering projects.
 I first learned AutoCAD myslef, although after joining the University of Washington I began learning Solidworks CAD and Autodesk Fusion 360.

 Finite element Analysis (FEA)

 During my work on the University of Washington Hyperloop team I had to validate the structural integrity of my designs.
 In order to do so I quickly learned how to do static structural finite element analysis in Solidworks.
-I later learned how to do more in depth and accurate FEA in ANSYS Workbench, and in Fusion 360 simulation platform.
+I later learned how to do more in depth and accurate FEA in ANSYS Workbench, and in Fusion 360.

 Computational Fluid Dynamics (CFD)

 While working on the natural gas stop project I wanted to simulate the flow over the valve so I researched and learned how to use Solidworks static computational fluid dynamic simulations.
-This was just simple flow over the valve, as I progressed I began learning static CFD in ANSYS Workbench Fluent to get more accurate results.
-Later in order to simulate moving systems I learned how to do dynamic CFD to simulate the flow through the valve while moving.
+I then began learning static CFD in ANSYS Workbench Fluent to get more accurate results.
+In order to simulate moving systems I also learned how to do dynamic CFD to simulate the flow through the valve during actuation.

 Through all the projects I've worked on I can confidently say that I have the abilities to conceptualize, design, simulate, iterate, and produce a multi-part system to complete a desired task.
 I've done this process repeatedly on the many projects that I've worked on which is where I found these skills.